-Dr Jenny Fisher is a Senior Lecturer in the Department of Social Care and Social Work, Manchester Metropolitan University.
-Jenny’s principal research interests centre around community engagement, older adults, place-making, community wellbeing, ethnography and the role of community interventions.
-Her research has focused on Men in Sheds, place-making with older adults in the UK and Brazil, Home-Start, community interventions to increase physical inactivity and community organising.
+Dr Jenny Fisher is Head of Department for Social Care and Social Work at Manchester Metropolitan University.
+Jenny’s principal research interests centre around community engagement, the social aspects of ageing, wellbeing, ethnography and the role of community spaces.
+Her recent research has focused on Men in Sheds, place-making with older adults in the UK, Brazil and India Home-Start, community interventions to increase physical inactivity and community organising.

 Jenny Fisher looks at an ethnographic study of the experiences and behaviours of social workers visiting families in their homes.[read the full story...]